Tobacco Industry Watch

 Tobacco companies and their allies continue to muddy the waters: undermining research, covering up, and fostering myths about smoking, secondhand smoke and popular measures to counter it.
 Links to useful sites that answer these myths.

-Step by step guide (2010) to the industry’s current tactics in Australia and how to expose and counter them.
+A guide to identifying, monitoring and preventing tobacco industry interference in public health.
+It is a step by step guide (2010) to the industry’s current tactics in Australia and how to expose and counter them.

 The Golden Holocaust by Robert Proctor (2012)